secp256k1-sha256/postgres-compatibility-index/readme.md

 PostgreSQL 17 is used for baseline.

+A visualization of the up-to-date results can be found in this dashboard: [postgres.is](https://postgres.is/)

 ## Methodology

 The PCI evaluates a fixed set of PostgreSQL features across 12 categories.
 Each feature is scored as: